-International statistics Internet access: Women less frequently online than men
+International statistics Internet access: women less frequently online than men

 Digital gender gap